• twitter-icon

 • On the Threshold limit below which, services and goods will be exempted from GST.

-• On GST rates including floor rate with bands of GST and any special rate for time being to arrange resources to face any natural calamity.
+• On GST rates including floor rate with bands of GST and any special rate for the time being to arrange resources to face any natural calamity.

 • Making special provisions for the following states: Arunachal Pradesh, Assam, Jammu and Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand.